Constantin-dcx/Thymio3-IoT/README.md

 #### On-board Core2

-Connect the first Core2 to your computer and upload the following files to it:
+Connect the DinBase module to the bottom of the first Core2, then plug it into your computer and upload the following files to it:

 ```bash
 export AMPY_PORT=/dev/ttyACM0  # Change to your actual port